FrozenDroid/ArduinoProcessScheduler/README.md

 I welcome any contributions!
 Here are some ideas:
 - Built in logging
 - Built in timers
-- Built in process ownership (Library tracks who owns a Process)
+- Built in process ownership (library tracks who owns a process)
-- More advanced Process statistics monitoring
+- More advanced process statistics monitoring
 - Adding support for additional platforms
-- Any Examples!
+- Any examples!

 ## License